This site requires a more recent version of Adobe Flash Player to function properly.

 We believe the factors behind the coal freight volume growth are:

 - Lately, coal demand in domestic electricity production has been subdued due to coal's closest competitor natural gas being favored by the utility companies as its environmentally friendly and relatively cheaper.
 However, overall coal volume is expected to grow as natural gas prices eventually increase.
+The decline in coal inventory levels at utilities will further support recovery in the coal market in 2013.

 Increasing freight demands and productivity with eventual economic recovery